Skip to main content

 Yes, but keep it simple.
 You might have a "travel MVD" that accounts for no gym access and a "sick MVD" that's even more stripped down.
 However, avoid building a complex decision tree.
 The whole point is that when you're depleted, you don't have to think.
 If you have more than two MVD variants, you've overcomplicated it.

-Your Minimum Viable Day Starts Now
+What is Your Minimum Viable Day Starts Now?

 You don't need to overhaul your entire life to benefit from the MVD framework.
 You need 10 minutes and a piece of paper.